Black Brigade of Cincinnati: Fortifications

 Confederate General Henry Heth led 8,000 soldiers from Louisville, Kentucky to the area by September 11.
 They reconnoitered for two days and then withdrew, believing that they would not be successful there in a battle with a volunteer force of 76,000 "Squirrel Hunters" who had assembled in the Defense of Cincinnati.

 The brigade continued to work until September 20, when there was no longer a threat to Cincinnati.
 When they were done, hundreds of acres of forests had been cleared and miles of rifle pits were dug.
 They had built forts, magazines, and miles of military roads and breastworks along the border with Northern Kentucky between Fort Thomas and Bromley.
 The fortifications were built far enough away from Cincinnati that they could not shell the city.

 There were a total of 1,000 black men who served in defence of the city.
 There were the 700 men who built the fortifications and another 300 men who performed work in military camps, in the city, and on gun boats.
-The Brigade had one fatality: Joseph Johns who was killed when a tree fell on him accident on September 17, 1862.
+The Brigade had one fatality: Joseph Johns who was killed when a tree fell on him by accident on September 17, 1862.

 Dickson was presented with an engraved sword by the members of the brigade.
 He thanked them by stating, "...you have labored cheerfully and effectively.
 Go to your homes with the consciousness of having performed your duty.....and bearing with you the gratitude and respect of all honorable men."
 The most significant threat to Cincinnati from the Confederates during the Civil War occurred in 1862 and the fortifications built by the Black Brigade are credited with thwarting that threat.